kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 Users can inspect:

 - the Workload and its `controllerRef`;
-- one PodGroup per active replica and its `workloadRef`;
+- the PodGroups selected by the active Phase-1 level and their `workloadRef`;
+- in Phase 2, each CPG's parent link and the complete root-to-leaf chain;
 - `PodGroup.status.conditions[type=PodGroupInitiallyScheduled]`;
 - pod events and `spec.schedulingGroup`;
 - LWS events and a new `WorkloadSchedulingReady` condition.